Duhshasana: Birth and early life

 When Dhritarashtra's queen Gandhari's pregnancy continued for an unusually long time, she beat her womb in frustration and out of jealousy towards Kunti, the wife of Pandu, who had just given birth to Yudhishthira (the eldest of the five Pandava brothers).
 At this, a hardened mass of grey-coloured flesh emerged from her womb.
 Gandhari was devastated and called upon Vyasa, the great sage who had prophesied she would give birth to one hundred sons, to redeem his words.

 Vyasa divided the ball of flesh into one hundred and one equal pieces, each piece no bigger than a thumb.
 He put them in pots of milk, which were sealed and buried in the earth for two years.
 At the end of the second year, the first pot was opened and Duryodhana emerged.
 Within a period of one month all the other 99 sons and single daughter of Dhritarashtra were born.
-Dushasana was the second after Duryodhana.
+Duhshasana was the second after Duryodhana.

-Dushasana was devoted to his older brother Duryodhana.
+Duhshasana was devoted to his older brother Duryodhana.
 He (along with Duryodhana and Shakuni) was very closely involved in the various schemes and plots to kill the Pandavas.